+OMCT believes that this report is a useful tool in identifying some of the main problems affecting the situation of the rights of the child there.
+However, OMCT regrets that the Government, instead of proposing concrete measures to solve these problems, seems to adopt an attitude of resignation.
 OMCT's alternative report to the Committee covers the provisions of the Convention which fall under the mandate of OMCT, namely the right to life, the right to be protected from torture and other cruel, inhuman, or degrading treatment or punishment, the rights of children in conflict with the law, and the right to be protected from any form of violence.

-1. International standards
+II.
+International standards